Getsov/Motorsport-Events-Server/README.md

 -   **Endpont:** `/user/editUserInfo/:id`
     Headers: `Content-Type: application/json`
     Body: JSON-formatted data
-    Changes: Only optional data of User(firstName, lastName, region, organizationName, phone).Admin and User itself can change the data, but only if the requester of changes is not deleted or is approved.
+    Changes: Only optional data of User(firstName, lastName, region, organizationName, phone).
+Admin and User itself can change the data, but only if the requester of changes is not deleted or is approved.

 -   **Method:** `PUT`
 -   **Endpont:** `/user/editUserEmail/:id`